Seventh Grade Class Teacher & Lower School Chair

 For over twenty years, Angie has made lasting contributions towards the success of non-profit organizations by applying innovation, focus, and hard work to develop fundraising programs, build the capacity of volunteers and staff, and create systems that result in higher revenue and strong, long-term relationships.
 Angie has worked at Maryknoll School, the University of Hawai‘i Foundation-Cancer Research Center of Hawai‘i, Damien Memorial High School, and Academy of the Pacific as well as Easter Seals, Big Brothers Big Sisters of Honolulu, and Friends of the Hawai‘i State Art Museum.
 Angie was born and raised on Maui, attended St. Joseph Elementary School, Maui High School, then moved to Oahu to attend the University of Hawai‘i at Manoa.
 She graduated with a B.A. in Journalism and Speech, and received her professional diploma in speech education.
 Angie "walks for miles" for exercise and runs a cookie basket business as a hobby to relieve stress from fundraising.

-Since 2011, Jacob has been the ballroom dance instructor at the Honolulu Waldorf High School.
+Since 2011, Jacob has been the Ballroom Dance instructor at the Honolulu Waldorf High School.
 Jacob trained and danced at 24-7 Dance Force for ten years.
-In addition to teaching jazz dance at other schools, he is a hip-hop instructor at 24-hour Fitness Center and X-Factor Dance Studio.
-He is also a ballroom dance teacher at Arthur Murray Dance Studio in Honolulu.
-For the past three years he has danced with Hawaii Ballet Theatre's production of "The Nutcracker."
+Since 2012, he has been teaching Hip Hop and Jazz at X-Static Dance Studio.
+He is also a Ballroom Dance instructor at Arthur Murray Dance Center of Hawaii since 2006.
+He also been a featured dancer in Hawaii Ballet Theatre's production of "The Nutcracker" since 2005.

 High School Visual Arts Teacher

-Van James has a BFA in Drawing and Painting from the San Francisco Art Institute, and is a graduate of Emerson College in England, and the Goetheanum School of Painting in Switzerland.
-He teaches painting, drawing, the History of Art, and the History of Architecture at Honolulu Waldorf High School and also for the Kula Makua Waldorf Teacher Training program in Honolulu.
-He is an advocate for the arts in education and a regular guest instructor at training programs in California, New Zealand, and Asia.
-He is the chair of the Anthroposophical Society in Hawai'i, editor of Pacifica Journal, and author of several books on art and archaeology, including the award-winning Ancient Sites of O'ahu.
+Van James has a BFA in Drawing and Painting from the San Francisco Art Institute, and is a graduate of Emerson College in England (Art Dip.), and the Goetheanum School of Painting in Switzerland (Art Dip.).
+He teaches painting, drawing, the History of Art, and the History of Architecture at Honolulu Waldorf High School.
+He is a former board member of the Hawaii Alliance for Art Education and an international advocate for the arts in education teaching regularly as a guest instructor in training programs in the US, New Zealand, Australia and Asia.
+He is the chair of the Anthroposophical Society in Hawai'i, editor of Pacifica Journal, and author of several books on art and culture, including the award-winning Ancient Sites of O'ahu.
 His paintings and drawings are in numerous private collections, and his graphic designs can be found on book covers and brochures worldwide.

 Student Support & Outreach Coordinator